 Every five years, the USDA revises their Dietary Guidelines and each time seafood gets a bigger shout out for being a nutritional powerhouse.
 This recommendation was reinforced in the 2020-2025 Dietary Guidelines for Americans and is also supported by the American Heart Association (AHA).
 View them here.

-Both Wild Caught and Farmed seafood can be high quality, sustainable, and delicious choices.
+Does it matter how your fish is caught?
+Actually, both Wild Caught and Farmed seafood can be high-quality, sustainable, and delicious choices.
 And both are essential to ensuring continued seafood availability for future generations.

 When purchasing both wild caught and farmed seafood, it is important to check that the product is Certified Sustainable to ensure that it has been produced according to responsible standards.
 Look for the MSC logo on wild caught seafood and the ASC or BAP logos on farm raised seafood.

 This is probably the question we get most often and a question that has an incredibly intricate, multi-dimensional answer.
 BOTH fresh and frozen can be excellent options, depending on a variety of factors.

 Advancements in "Flash Freezing " technology have revolutionized frozen seafood, making it possible to retain its natural freshness, nutrients, texture, and flavor without compromising quality.

 Fresh doesn’t inherently equate to superior quality, just like frozen doesn't always mean inferior quality.
 There is a lot that can happen between time of catch, the time you are purchasing at the store level, and the time you are finally cooking.

 When buying fresh seafood, it is important to purchase from a trusted supplier or retailer and evaluate quality based on the specifications laid out below.
 North Coast Seafoods is proud to offer premium quality seafood, available directly from the source, and delivered to your door.

 Browse our online shop to learn more about our fresh and frozen offerings.